Maku4/case-beer/README.md

 For a production-level app, more robust would be needed.

 Conclusion:
-This project is a proof of concept, showcasing how one can build a custom beer collection manager using Next.js, TypeScript, TailwindCSS and browser APIs.
+This project is a proof of concept using Next.js, TypeScript, TailwindCSS and browser APIs.
 It can serve as a foundation for a more feature-rich application in the future.